 If you are still not satisfied with defining your character's motivation there are certain places to start working out the motivation for your work in progress.

-Maslow’s Hierarchy of Needs is a classic way of considering human needs and desires.
-From basic physiological survival exigences to self-realization, your character’s motivations lie somewhere in this hierarchy.
+Maslow's Hierarchy of Needs is a classic way of considering human needs and desires.
+From basic physiological survival exigencies to psychological or existential needs, your character's motivations lie somewhere in this hierarchy.

 - Physiological requirements: breathing, food, water, sex, sleep, homeostasis, and excretion.